-In 2018, Greece's real GDP is expected to grow by 1.9%, according to the May 2018 forecast by European Commission (2017: 1.4%, according to the Hellenic Statistical Authority's (ELSTAT) data).
-The unemployment rate in May 2018 was 19.5%, based on ELSTAT data (31 December 2017: 20.8%).
-On the fiscal front, Greece's primary surplus in 2017 was at 4.2% of GDP, according to Medium Term Fiscal Strategy 2019-2022, outperforming the respective 2017 Third Economic Adjustment Program (TEAP) target of 1.75% of GDP.
-The TEAP primary surplus target for the period 2018 - 2022 is expected at 3.5% of GDP each year.
+In 2018, Greece's real GDP is expected to grow by 2.0%, according to Autumn 2018 forecast by European Commission (EC) from 1.5% in 2017.
+The unemployment rate in August 2018 was at 18.9%, based on the Hellenic Statistical Authority's (ELSTAT) data (31 December 2017: 20.8%).
+On the fiscal front, Greece's primary balance is expected to register a surplus of 3.7% of GDP in 2018, according to 2019 Draft Budget (2017: 3.9% of GDP, according to ELSTAT data).
+The Third Economic Adjustment Program (TEAP) primary surplus target for the period 2018 - 2022 has been set at 3.5% of GDP each year.

-The fourth and final review of the TEAP for Greece was concluded successfully in the 21 June 2018 Eurogroup, after the implementation of a series of prerequisite reforms.
+On 20 August 2018, Greece concluded successfully the third and final economic adjustment program and has entered into enhanced post program surveillance under EU Regulation 472/2013, which foresees quarterly reviews by the competent committees of the institutions (EC/ECB/ESM/IMF).
+The post program surveillance's main purpose is to safeguard financial stability, and continue the process of implementation of structural reforms aiming, among others, to boost domestic growth, jobs creation and to modernize the public sector.
 The Greek Government has built up a cash buffer of around € 24 bn so far, out of the European Stability Mechanism (ESM) loan disbursements, GGBs issuances and other sources, in order to facilitate the country's access to the international markets.
-This buffer suffices for covering the sovereign financial needs for around 22 months after the end of the program.
-Following the expiration of the TEAP on 20 August 2018, Greece has entered into enhanced post program surveillance under EU Regulation 472/2013, which foresees quarterly reviews by the competent committees of the institutions (EC/ECB/ESM/IMF).
-The post program surveillance's main purpose is to safeguard financial stability, and continue the process of implementation of structural reforms aiming, among others, to boost domestic growth, jobs creation and to modernize the public sector.
+This buffer suffices for covering the sovereign financial needs for at least two years after the end of the program.
 The decisive implementation of the reforms agreed in the context both of the TEAP and in the post program period surveillance, the implementation of medium term debt relief measures in accordance with 21 June 2018 Eurogroup decisions, the mobilization of European Union (EU) funding to support domestic investment and job creation, the attraction of foreign and domestic capital and the adoption of an extrovert economic development model will improve the confidence in the prospects of the Greek economy and the further stabilization of the domestic economic environment.

-The main risks and uncertainties stemming from the macroeconomic environment are associated with (a) the adherence to established reforms and the possible delays in the implementation of the reforms' agenda in order to meet the targets and milestones for the post program surveillance of the country, (b) the impact on the level of economic activity and on the attraction of direct investments from the fiscal and social security-related measures agreed under the reviews of the TEAP, (c) the ability to attract new investments in the country, (d) the timing of a full lift of restrictions in the free movement of capital and the respective impact on the level of economic activity, (e) the possible slow pace of deposits inflows and/ or possible delays in the effective management of non-performing exposures (NPEs) as a result of the macroeconomic conditions in Greece and (f) the geopolitical conditions in the near or in broader region and the external shocks from a slowdown in the regional and/ or global economy.
+The main risks and uncertainties stemming from the macroeconomic environment are associated with (a) the adherence to established reforms and the possible delays in the implementation of the reforms' agenda in order to meet the targets and milestones for the post program surveillance of the country, (b) the impact on the level of economic activity and on the attraction of direct investments from the fiscal and social security-related measures agreed under the reviews of the TEAP, (c) the ability to attract new investments in the country, (d) the timing of a full lift of restrictions in the free movement of capital abroad and the respective impact on the level of economic activity, (e) the possible slow pace of deposits inflows and/ or possible delays in the effective management of non-performing exposures (NPEs) as a result of the macroeconomic conditions in Greece and (f) the geopolitical conditions in the near or in broader region and the external shocks from a slowdown in the regional and/ or global economy.
 The Group monitors closely the developments in the Greek macroeconomic environment taking into account its direct and indirect exposure to sovereign risk (note 4).